VeryGoodOpenSource/dart_frog/docs/docs/basics/dependency-injection.md

 In a real life application you will find yourself adding multiple `providers` to your project.

-Also, some `providers` **will depends** on others, as in any application relying on dependency injection.
+Also, some `providers` **will depend** on others, as in any application relying on dependency injection.

 Here is an example with two `providers`